PierreZ/pierrezemb.fr/content/posts/acid-transactions/index.md

 # That's it?

 **All these properties may seems obvious to you, but they are really not.** Each of the item is involving a lot of engineering and knowledge.
-Consistency and isolation for example deserve their own blogposts!

 I look forward to dig into each properties on several databases!